homelesscoding/sslscanator/README.md

 Example of use: `./sslscanator.sh target-list`

-The script will create a file call "'target-list'-report" with the targets organized by vulnerabilities
+The tool will create a file call "'target-list'-report" with the targets organized by vulnerabilities

 ## Licensing: